salsita/prism/docs/getting-started/hello-world.md

 ```

-There's basically nothing special about the View, it's just a stateless function which conditionally returns either Greeting or Button.
-Every View gets at least two mandatory `props`:
+There's basically nothing special about the View, it's just a stateless function which conditionally returns either a greeting or a button.
+Every View receives at least two mandatory `props`:
-1. `dispatch` - this is a plain old [Redux dispatch function](http://redux.js.org/docs/api/Store.html#dispatch), we can use this function for dispatching an action
+1. `dispatch` - The regular [Redux dispatch function](http://redux.js.org/docs/api/Store.html#dispatch)used for dispatching an action
-2. `model` - This is a model for specific View, based on the model we can render some markup.
-In other words (mathematical words) View is function of Model. **You can only query the model in View, all mutations happens in Updater**.
+2. `model` - The Model to be used by the View.
+We render markup based on this Model.
+In other (mathematical) words, the View is function of the Model. **In the View the Model can only be queried, with any mutations happening in an Updater**.

-Think of your View as a declarative definition of how the HTML markup should look like based on the state of Model.
+Think of your View as a declarative definition of how the HTML markup should look based on the Model.

-Trickier part is Updater.
+The Updater is a bit tricker:

 ```javascript
 import { Updater, Matchers } from 'redux-elm';